“We needed a town where we could not only make a living, but a town worth living in.” — Charles H. Hackley

 Greater Muskegon Woman’s Club is another historical landmark and remains open for receptions and community events.

-City leaders and philanthropists have made public art a priority, hiring a variety of artists to install unique sculptures and paint murals throughout downtown.
 Heritage Memorial Garden is a memorial park on Western Avenue that hosts small weddings or is a great spot to sit and have lunch.
 In the summer, visitors can admire a variety of colorful blooms and two fountains.
 It has different flowering plants each week throughout the warmer months.

 Muskegon’s Monet Garden was inspired by the famous Monet Garden in Giverny, France.
 This picturesque pocket park features colorful blooms and has benches to sit and relax.
 Maintained by volunteers, the corner garden plot is open to the public and illuminated after dark for all to enjoy.

-The Muskegon County Convention and Visitors Bureau, also known as Visit Muskegon, is located in the historic 1895 Union Depot at 610 W. Western Ave. near the Amazon building and Heritage Landing.
-The property also includes an old railroad car and two public sculptures.
-Across Shoreline Drive, the county-owned Heritage Landing is a spacious waterfront park where you can enjoy a picnic and playground, fish from the banks, catch a concert, and access the Lakeshore Trail.
+The Muskegon County Convention and Visitors Bureau, also known as Visit Muskegon, is located in the historic 1895 Union Depot at 610 W. Western Ave.
+Located near the Amazon building and Heritage Landing, the property also includes an old railroad car and two public sculptures.

 The Union Depot hosted several political leaders during “whistle stop” campaigns, including William Jennings Bryan, Richard M. Nixon, and President Harry S. Truman.